Elmira Prison: Training camp

 On April 15, 1861, President Lincoln called for 75,000 volunteer troops to help suppress the rebellion.
 Elmira was one of three locations chosen as training centers in New York (Albany and New York City were the others) due to its location and railway hub.
 Troops were first housed in rented buildings, but these quickly became overwhelmed when an additional 500,000 troops were called for later that year.
-Four military installations were constructed throughout the city; Arnott Barracks, Camp Rathbun, Camp Robinson, and Post Barracks.
+Four military installations were constructed throughout the city; Arnot Barracks, Camp Rathbun, Camp Robinson, and Post Barracks.

 Camp Rathbun was built in between the Chemung River and Water Street.
 The campgrounds were enclosed in a 300yd by 500yd fence on the west, north, and east with Fosters Pond forming the southern boundary.
 Towner's history of 1892 and maps from the period indicate the camp occupied an area running about 1000 ft west and approximately the same distance south of a location a couple of hundred feet west of Hoffman Street and about 35 ft south of Water Street, bordered on the south by Foster's Pond, on the north bank of the Chemung River.
 The camp consisted of 20 barracks (which could hold up to 2,000 troops), an officer's quarters, and two mess halls.
 Foster's Pond was used for bathing and washing.

 The number of troops stationed in the city fluctuated for the first few months, and by June 1862, only fifty men occupied Camp Rathbun.
 This led to the closing of both Camp Robinson and Post Barracks, and they would never be used again.
 A month later, in July, conscription was enacted by the US Congress, and by 1863, Elmira was once again filled with troops.
 During this time, the city was named draft rendezvous headquarters for the western part of New York.
 At the beginning of 1864, the headquarters was placed under command of Lieutenant Colonel Seth Eastman.
 More facilities were built at the remaining two camps, and upon completion, allowed Camp Rathburn to hold up to 5,000 troops in the barracks, with an additional 1,000 troops in tents.